 Focus your site for a safe and reliable online experience.

-An important friend once told me: "It's a long rode to ho!", and I thought I knew what he meant (It's a long row to hoe.), but what he was referring to was a concept that a Sailor's son might use to describe the difficulty of releasing a deeply rooted restraint, such as pulling an anchor up from the ocean floor - which is what it really means.
-Though I made my way through ignorance and misunderstanding by trial and error, some of our children are still stuck in the trauma of literal interpretation with nothing but the net to secure them.
-I believe they'll need more Internet than we have today to keep them safe, so here's one more page.
+An important friend once told me: "It's a long rode to ho!" and I thought I knew what he meant (a long row to hoe), what he was referring to is a term that a Sailor's son ought to know: to pull an anchor up from the ocean floor.
+Though I made my way despite my ignorance and misunderstanding by trial and error, some of our children are still stuck in the trauma of literal interpretation with nothing but the net to secure them and I believe they'll need more Internet than we have today to keep them safe, so here's one more page.

-Later in life, a mentor told me to: "Take the high road."
-Had I understood the meaning of the words in the first lesson my freind taught, my mentor's admonition would've not only referred to a moral decision, it would've also poetically implied that we might need take a 'rode', or rope, back up - and heave ho with the anchor back to the ship from the bottom of the sea, befitting of the admonition: "Better that he be sunk to the bottom of the ocean, than to lead a child astray".
-Because I didn't understand the meaning of the words in my first lesson, the value of the second was not as meaningful as it might have been, and the decision to do the right thing wasn't reinforced by the gallows laughter that was begging to be heard.
+Then later in life, a mentor told me to: "Take the high road."
+And had I understood the meaning of the first lesson my friend taught, my mentor's admonition would've not only referred to a moral decision, it would've also poetically implied that we may need take a 'rode', or rope, back up to the ship from the bottom of the sea, befitting of the admonition: "Better to be sunk to the bottom of the sea, than to lead a child astray".